lfost42/franchise/README.md

 Minimal Viable Product:

-A console application that parses through the provided csv file, calculates the locations that are furthest apart, and writes the result to the console.
+A console application that parses through the provided csv file, calculates the locations that are farthest apart, and writes the result to the console.

 OTHER FEATURES: